Get the FREE one-click dictionary software for Windows

 See also: determinate, fast, firm, geostationary, geosynchronous, immobile, leaded, make up, nonmoving, secure, stationary, taped, unadjustable, unchangeable, unmoving

-Type of: act upon, alter, ameliorate, amend, attach, better, change, choose, constitute, create from raw material, create from raw stuff, devise, establish, found, get back, get even, get up, improve, influence, institute, lay, machinate, meliorate, mend, modify, operate, operate on, organise [Brit], organize, pick out, place, plant, pose, position, prepare, put, select, set, take, work
+Type of: act upon, alter, ameliorate, amend, attach, better, change, choose, constitute, devise, establish, even up, found, get back, get even, get up, improve, influence, institute, lay, machinate, make from scratch, meliorate, mend, modify, operate, operate on, organise [Brit], organize, pick out, place, plant, pose, position, prepare, put, select, set, take, work

 Encyclopedia: Fixed